On today’s date in 1915, the poem In Flanders Fields was published in Punch magazine.

 They were printed by the Lowe-Martin Group on Tullis Russell Coatings coated paper using six-colour lithography.

-An official first-day cover was cancelled in Guelph, Ont.
+An official first-day cover was also serviced with a Guelph, Ont., cancel.